 Ottawa’s Aviation and Space Museum

 Located right next to the Ottawa/Rockcliffe airport at 11 Aviation Parkway, the Aviation and Space museum contains more than 130 aircraft and associated objects on display.
-Both military and civilian aircraft are included and the exhibits cover the history of air and space travel from a Canadian perspective beginning all the way back in 1909.
+Both military and civilian aircraft are included.
+The exhibits cover the history of air and space travel from a Canadian perspective beginning all the way back in 1909.
 The museum even offers visitors the chance to fly in its planes (for an extra charge).

 The History of the Museum